 Instead of wasting space on the floor or having a shelf with hoses and cords, hang them from the ceiling.
 This way you will save space and maximize the amount of free area that you have in your shed.

-Use the Walls on the Outside of Your Shed (opens in a new tab)”>Use the Walls on the Outside of Your Shed
+Use the Walls Outside Your Shed

 Most people only store equipment and tools inside their shed, but there is no reason you can’t hang durable tools like shovels and rakes on the outside of your shed.
 If you have an overhang, all the better.
 This will protect your equipment from getting wet and rusty.